Valentine-chinedu/socialhangout/README.md

 A social media app built using React, firebase and tailwindcss.

-login with gmail to test run the app
+login with gmail, send a text or media to see it working.